top of page

 Tips to manage fatigue

 Fatigue is an incredibly common side effect of cancer treatment.
-It can be persistent, lasting not just during your treatment but often for some time afterward.
+It can be persistent, lasting not just during treatment but sometimes for a while afterwards.

-• Avoiding the ‘boom and bust’ cycle: You might find yourself having good days where you want to do everything – exercise, socialise, cleaning, cooking – followed by days where you barely have the energy to get out of bed.
-This 'boom and bust' cycle is common, and it can leave you feeling frustrated and even more exhausted.
-Instead, try to aim for a steady, manageable pace in all aspects of your life.
+• Avoiding the ‘boom and bust’ cycle: You might have days when you feel up to doing it all - socialising, exercising, cleaning, cooking - and then find yourself wiped out the next day.
+This ‘boom and bust’ cycle is very common.
+Instead, try to aim for a steady, manageable pace that supports your energy more consistently.

 • Prioritising: Focus on what you must do over what you could do.
-It's more than okay to say no to some activities to conserve energy for what truly matters to you.
+It’s more than okay to say no to some things in order to preserve energy for what truly matters to you.
 Prioritise what sustains you and aim to limit the things that drain you.

-• Planning: Consider identifying your trickiest meal of the day - perhaps your evening meal - and plan that one meal for the week ahead.
-Stock up on the necessary ingredients so you’re not using precious energy deciding what to eat when you're already tired.
+• Planning: Try planning your trickiest meal of the day - maybe dinner - ahead of time.
+Stock up on the necessary ingredients so you’re not using precious energy deciding what to eat when you're tired.
 Additionally, having a few ready-made dishes in the freezer that you can simply take out and warm up can be a big help.

 Supporting your immune system

 A common question is, "What can I eat to boost my immune system?"
-While no single food can magically 'boost' immunity, a nourishing diet can make a significant difference.
+While no single food can magically 'boost' immunity, a nourishing diet can make a significant difference and supports your body's natural defences.
 When possible, aim to include a variety of fruits, vegetables, lean proteins, whole grains, and beneficial fats in your meals.
-However, struggling with side effects like mouth soreness, dry mouth, or digestive upset can make this very challenging!
-A tailored nutrition approach can help manage these side effects while supporting your body's natural defences.
-This can improve your resilience during treatment and help to catalyse recovery.
 Additionally, many of the clients I support benefit from vitamin D supplementation.

 The content provided in this blog is for informational purposes only and should not be considered personalised nutrition, dietetic, or medical advice.
 Please consult your healthcare team for personalised advice and guidance regarding your specific medical condition or dietary needs.